Privacy statement

 Access to personal information

-The IP Act provides an individual with a right to access documents in the possession or control of the QPC containing that individual's personal information unless, on balance, it is contrary to the public interest.
+The RTI Act provides an individual with a right to access documents in the possession or control of the QPC containing that individual's personal information unless, on balance, it is contrary to the public interest.

 You may apply for access to documents containing your personal information by sending an email to enquiry@qpc.qld.gov.au